 - Fixes tweet length error (involving quote marks)

 You can install or upgrade to Cawbird 1.0.4 on Ubuntu 18.04 LTS and above in a number of ways.

 The recommended method is to the add the OBS repository to your system, import the seucrity key, and install it from there.

 If you’re using Ubuntu or an Ubuntu-based Linux distro like Linux Mint or Zorin OS you have the option to download an installer directly from the repository page:

 A Flatpak build is available on Flathub:

-Finally, Cawbird is unofficially available as a Snap application from the Snapcraft store, where this update will appear in a couple of days.
+Finally, Cawbird is unofficially available as a Snap application from the Snapcraft store.